insight-lane/crash-model/src/data/README.md

 - We only process TMCs for Boston at this time

 ### 7) Make canonical dataset
-- This script lives in src/features, but can be run using make_dataset_osm
+- This script lives in src/features, but can be run using make_dataset
 - Reads in crash/concern data
 - Aggregates crash/concern (default by week)
 - Reads in road features for intersections and non-intersections